fkie-cad/SNAFUzz/Readme.md

 </p>

 For more complex targets you can specify target-specific code when building (also see the [Build](#Build) section).
-An example for a kernel mode module is the `hevd.c` file and an example for a user-space application is `HeaderParser.c`.
+An example for fuzzing a kernel mode module is `hevd.c` and an example for fuzzing a user-space application is `HeaderParser.c`.
+Both of these target files also contain a big comment, that tutorializes using them.

 A target file allows you to run setup code and allows for target-specific mutation and execution code, by requiring you to implement the following functions: